hackle/blogger/src/raw/blog-architecture.md

 ## Update August 3, 2021
 Tiredness with manually deploying this blog and keeping AWS credentials on my machine led me to bite the bullet and adopt GitHub Actions for building and publishing.
 I was pleasantly surprised how flat and smooth the learning curve is and I really appreciated the open-source integrations available for various aspects of the pipeline.
 Even for building a Haskell application.
 Sure it's a sign of prime time to come?

+Upon reading [The ReaderT design pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/) I got itchy hands, therefore a refactor was done to the very simple code base.
+The main benefit is the environment values / operations are made explicit, and the `IO` monad is surfaced only on the top layer.
+A happy refactor.

 ## Update April 12, 2020
 I've been procrastinating on switching this blog to using [aws-lambda-haskell-runtime](http://hackage.haskell.org/package/aws-lambda-haskell-runtime).
 Compared to [serverless-haskell](https://github.com/seek-oss/serverless-haskell), It has no dependency on node, and feels more "native" to me.